jacobhal/git-course/05_basic_git_operations/README.md

 A git file in Git may have one of four statuses:
 * Untracked - Any new files in the working directory will be untracked (have to be staged with `git add`)
 * Modified - Tracked files that are modified (have to be staged with `git add`)
-* Staged - Files that are in the staging area (have to be commited with `git commit`)
+* Staged - Files that are in the staging area (have to be committed with `git commit`)
 * Unmodified - Files that are in the same state in the working directory as in the git repository (sync the working directory/git repository by using `git push`/`git pull`)

 ## Unstage files